wennewman/wecipes/src/recipes/staleCakeSlice/staleCakeSlice.md

 date: "2020-08-17"
 categories: "afternoon-tea"
 credit: "Yvonne"
 description: "This is one of my mum's recipes.
-Probably one of my most fav baked things of all time; up there with a good eccles cake if you like that kind of thing."
+Probably one of my most fav baked things of all time; up there with a good eccles cake if you like that kind of thing"
 ---

 ###Ingredients